Troy Van Leeuwen

-Troy Van Leeuwen (/nl/; born January 5, 1970) is an American musician and record producer.
+Troy Van Leeuwen (/nl/; born January 5, 1968) is an American musician and record producer.
 He is best known as a guitarist and multi-instrumentalist in the rock band Queens of the Stone Age, with whom he has recorded five studio albums.
-Joining the band in 2002, he is the second-longest-serving member of the band, after founding member Josh Homme.
+Having joined the band in 2002, he is the second-longest-serving member of the band, after founding member Josh Homme.
 Van Leeuwen is also a member of the supergroup Gone Is Gone and has fronted his own projects, Enemy and Sweethead.

 Originally a member of Failure, Van Leeuwen joined the alternative rock supergroup A Perfect Circle in 1999, contributing to their first two studio albums, Mer de Noms (2000) and Thirteenth Step (2003), before joining Queens of the Stone Age to tour in support of their third studio album, Songs for the Deaf (2002).
-Van Leeuwen has remained in the band ever since, recording five albums with the band to date: Lullabies to Paralyze (2005), Era Vulgaris (2007), ...Like Clockwork (2013), Villains (2017) and In Times New Roman...
-(2023).
+Van Leeuwen has remained in the band ever since, recording six albums with the band to date: Lullabies to Paralyze (2005), Era Vulgaris (2007), ...Like Clockwork (2013), Villains (2017), In Times New Roman...
+(2023) and Perfecth (2026).

 Van Leeuwen has contributed to several other Queens of the Stone Age-related side-projects, including The Desert Sessions, Mondo Generator, Eagles of Death Metal and The Gutter Twins.
 In addition to his primary projects, Van Leeuwen has also been a touring member of The Damned, Jane's Addiction and Iggy Pop's band.

-Biography

-Van Leeuwen has a Dutch surname (he has ancestors from the Netherlands and has described himself as a third-generation American).
-He became interested in music at an early age and his dad would play early rock and roll records such as Chuck Berry.
-His first big influence in learning how to play rock came through listening to Led Zeppelin records.
-Playing drums initially, Van Leeuwen sought to imitate Zeppelin drummer, John Bonham, but later switched to guitar and discovered that he had an aptitude for it.
-He cites Jimmy Page as a big influence:
+Career